 Common age-related eye problems include presbyopia (long-sightedness), glaucoma, dry eyes, and cataracts.
-However, the good news is that while we become more susceptible to these conditions as we get older, there are things that we can do to help.
+However, the good news is that while we become more susceptible to these conditions as we get older, there are things that can help.

 Here, we’ll cover some common age-related eye problems and diseases and explore how to spot and treat them.